A great online opportunity to check out SMBC from wherever you are!

 - Australian College of Theology (ACT) course tuition costs.

-- General living costs: This could include mobile phone, clothes, toiletries, extra food, local travel and maybe holidays, money for books, printing and computer costs.
-If you have a car, then costs of the vehicle need to be included.
+- General living costs: This could include car, mobile phone, clothes, toiletries, extra food, local travel and maybe holidays, money for books, printing and computer costs.

 Please carefully consider your financial status when planning your study at SMBC, as refunds may not be made after the commencement of the College year, except in very exceptional circumstances.
 It is important to be very aware of the Administration Date and Census Date for each unit enrolled.
 This information is listed in the SMBC College Calendar.
 For further information about the Administration Date and Census Date, please contact our registrars here.